Intrinsic Dimensionality as a Model-Free Measure of Class Imbalance: Experiments and Results

+In general, our results indicate that there is no singular optimal choice of ID estimator for all cases, and that the optimal estimator may be different for a particular dataset and a particular mitigation method.
+However, based on its all-around performance improvements on multiple datasets and its demonstrated empirical stability for natural image datasets, we suggest that our ID-based method paired with the FisherS estimator provides the most stable and consistent results.

 \textbf{Summary}.
 Overall, we see that our approach works with other ID estimators and that there is no single ID estimator which is best for all methods.
-With SURE + ID and BCL + ID, our method equipped with the FisherS estimator works best, while with GLMC + ID we observe that our method with TLE and MLE provides better results.
+With SURE + ID and BCL + ID, our method equipped with the FisherS estimator works best, while with GLMC + ID we observe that TLE and MLE provides better results.
+Considering all options, our method with the FisherS estimator provides the most consistent improvements.